mahtDFR/creative_cursing/readme.md

 #### How to use

 Make sure all files are in the same folder and navigate to it in a terminal.
-Then run:
+Then call:

 `$ python3 main.py`

 [**Demo**](https://twitter.com/notmattjani/status/1303294341155356673)

-Or run:
+Or:

 `$ python3 to_file.py`